mbuckler/personal-website/content/post/bad-dnn-asic.md

 	<details>
 	    <summary>Why is this so bad?</summary>
 		Users interested in training and users interested in inference often have fundamentally different hardware needs.
 For example: hardware for training is generally evaluated on its throughput above all else, while hardware for inference is typically optimized for latency.
-While some hardware optimizations improve performance overall, many design decisions will end up placing your hardware somewhere along a trade-off curve.
+Data locality can be different as well since activations  must be stored for all layers when training but activations can be discarded during inference.
+Finally, training hardware will often need to support much higher precision than inference hardware due to the need for gradient computation in training.
+So while some hardware optimizations improve performance overall, many design decisions will end up placing your hardware somewhere along a trade-off curve.
 Without a clear focus for what your potential users need, you'll find that what you've built isn't